-In some Nagios version, our clients using Nagios reported a bug relating to event data.
-However, this bug has been patched and will be available in releases later.
-If you still experiencing the error and /or the Nagios services taking a long time to start that may be due to corruption in the MySQL table.
+Some of our clients using Nagios have reported an issue with event data getting stale in Nagios in certain versions.
+This bug has since been patched and will be included in future releases.
+If you are still experiencing this error or notice that Nagios services are taking longer than usual to start, it may be due to corruption in the MySQL table.

 Our technical team support will fix event data getting stale in Nagios under our server management plan.
 You can also take assistance from our technical team support 24/7 will handle similar issues or any sort of installation and migration.